valeriosouza/jetpack-whatsapp/readme.txt

 = Want to help? =

-If you can translate, help in https://www.transifex.com/projects/p/jetpack-whatsapp/ in Transifex.
+If you can translate, help in https://translate.wordpress.org/projects/wp-plugins/whatsapp-jetpack-button.

 Known to develop, help in https://github.com/valeriosouza/jetpack-whatsapp